 Unlike its bustling neighbor Cancun, Cozumel is relatively quiet with only 3% of the 189-square-mile island developed.
 Located 12 miles off the tip of the Yucatan Peninsula and fringed by beautiful reefs, “the land of the swallows” offers clear turquoise waters and wide, white-sand beaches.
 Cozumel has a wide variety of all-inclusive resorts to choose from, all with a laid-back tropical vibe.
 It is best known for it’s incredible snorkling and scuba diving adventures.
 Water-loving couples can’t go wrong with a honeymoon here.

 Before You Go: Need-to-know info

-Entry requirements: Passport
+Entry Requirements: Passport

-Getting around: Taxi, rental car
+Getting Around: Taxi, rental car

 Visit Chankanaab (“small sea”) National Park and tour its botanical garden, archaeological park, and saltwater lagoon cum wildlife sanctuary.
 Snorkel or dive in underwater caves, offshore reefs, or a protected bay with sunken cannons, anchors, statues, and a ship.

 Drive to either end of the island to take in magnificent faro (“lighthouse”) views from Punta Sur’s Celerain lighthouse (south) or Punta Molas (north).
 Punta Sur is surrounded by sand dunes and offers jungle views, while Punta Molas is great for sunbathing and jagged shoreline vistas.